 • No Risk of Legal Trouble – If you’re not under audit, facing significant debt, or involved in litigation, you may not need an attorney.
 If you owe the IRS a manageable amount and need more time to pay, you can request an Installment Agreement (IA) on your own or with the help of a CPA.

-How to Choose the Right Tax Attorney
+How Do You Choose the Right Tax Attorney?

 Selecting the right tax professional is an important first step to making sure your taxes are filed correctly.
 With the long list of attorneys out there, choosing the right attorney can be tricky.
 Here is a guide to help you make an informed choice:

-1. Evaluate Their Experience and Expertise
+Evaluate Their Experience and Expertise

 Experience and expertise come second to none when choosing a tax attorney.
 Tax law is broad, and as we mentioned earlier, attorneys often choose to focus on specific areas.
 If you’re dealing with an IRS audit, for example, an attorney experienced in audit defense and representation will be more beneficial than one whose expertise is in estate taxation.
 Don’t just take their word for it; ask for references, client testimonials, reviews, or case success rates.

-2. Know Where to Look
+Know Where to Look

 Start your search on your state’s bar association website.
 Many of these websites offer directories to help you sort by practice area, letting you see if the attorney has proper credentials and focuses on tax law.